Andrew WrightChair

 Trustee

 Michelle started her career initially as a Mental Health Nurse and shortly became a Nurse Manager in a variety of settings including secure hospitals, assessment and treatment units.
-She then retrained as a Primary Teacher.
-Michelle has held a variety of leadership roles in primary schools in deprived areas of Leicester and Warwickshire before becoming Head of Primary at a new independent SEMH school.
-She was also a Specialist Leader in Education with a Teaching School providing school to school support.
-Which in turn led to Michelle becoming a consultant in School Improvement.
+She then retrained as a Primary School Teacher.
+Michelle has held a variety of leadership roles in primary schools in deprived areas of the East Midlands before becoming Head of Primary at a new independent SEMH school.
+She was also a Specialist Leader in Education with a Teaching school providing school to school support, which in turn led to Michelle becoming a consultant in School Improvement.
+Since then, Michelle has held regional and national roles with a large national Multi Academy Trust.
+Her role encompassed school improvement, safeguarding and Inclusion, which included working closely with Ofsted and the DFE.

 ← Back to top